 Leslie Kilgore is one of the top individual insiders at Netflix, owning a total of 35,196 shares of the company’s stock.
 This represents a 0.02% stake in Netflix overall and is one of the largest, if not the largest, individual holdings.

-Kilgore has been associated with Netflix for quite some time, having served as their Chief Marketing Officer from 2000-2012 before joining the Board of Directors in 2012 as a non-executive member.
-While on the board, she has been an active member, with her decades-long expertise in streaming and digital media playing a significant role in its success.
+Kilgore has been associated with Netflix for quite some time, having served as its Chief Marketing Officer from 2000-2012 before joining the Board of Directors in 2012 as a non-executive member.
+While on the board, she has been an active member, and her decades-long expertise in streaming and digital media has played a significant role in its success.

 Kilgore has numerous business involvements beyond Netflix, including serving on the boards of companies like Pinterest, Medallia, and Nextdoor.
 Leveraging her extensive marketing expertise, she offers a wealth of insight and guidance to ensure that each company optimizes its strategies for maximum efficiency.